ahibal/mysql-mass-substitution/README.md

     Done!

-    Please review replace.sql using your editor and earch for the changed strings to confirm that the substitutions are correct.
+    Please review replace.sql using your editor and search for the changed strings to confirm that the substitutions are correct.

     If all is OK then you can apply changes to your database using the following command: